jcaip/jcaip.github.io/about.md

 I'm primarily interested in deep learning, algorithms, distributed systems, and optimization methods.

 ## Articles
-Occassionally I do things that cannot be found on this blog.
+Occassionally I write things that cannot be found on this blog.
 They are linked below.
 + [Predicting User Submission with a Recurrent Neural Network](https://blend.com/predicting-submission/)

 ### More Information